1. When does the Civil Nuclear Credit (CNC) Program start/end?

 - Uranium and fuel source

-- Additional information that is described in the CNC Amended Guidance.
+Additional information is described in the CNC Guidance for each specific award cycle:

-9. What was the timeline for selecting the conditional award?
+9. What was the timeline for selecting the conditional award for award cycle 1?

 10. Will DOE audit and/or verify all information contained in the applications for certification and bids?